ChetanSakate/ai-customer-personalization-recommendation-engine/README.md

 # 🤖 AI-Powered Customer Personalization & Recommendation Engine

-🚀 Built an AI-powered recommendation system that simulates a 10% increase in conversion rate using customer segmentation and behavioral intelligence.
+🚀 Simulated a +10% increase in conversion rate and +5% uplift in AOV using customer segmentation and behavioral personalization.

+Built using Python, MySQL, and Tableau to replicate real-world fintech recommendation systems.

 ## 📌 Overview